 The City has limited developable land, thus greatly affecting the ability to construct new affordable housing units.
 However, the City continues to be actively involved in redevelopment efforts in its downtown that will provide new affordable housing as part of mixed-use development centered on an updated transit hub.
 Brownfield sites and vacant buildings are being or have been assessed for environmental contaminants, remediated, repurposed and transferred to private partner organizations to be developed into usable, mixed-used developments with housing and economic development opportunities.
-Recent sites include 116 Cook Avenue, 1 King Place, 69 East Main Street, 11 Crown Street, and 121 Colony Street Rear.
 The City is also assisting in completing site re-use planning projects by working with landowners of vacant or underutilized parcels in the downtown area.